The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 The formulation and order of the terms in the equations is …

-it comes to writing down matrix equations explicitly, it is better
+confused.
+When it comes to writing down matrix equations explicitly,

 void RotateBackground(int ang, int cx, int cy, int zoom) { center_y = (cy * zoom) >> 8; center_x = (cx * zoom) >> 8; DX = (x_scroll - center_y * SIN[ang] - center_x * COS[ang]); DY = (y_scroll - center_y * COS[ang] + center_x * SIN[ang]); PA = (COS[ang] * zoom) >> 8; PB = (SIN[ang] * zoom) >> 8; PC = (-SIN[ang] * zoom) >> 8; PD = (COS[ang] * zoom) >> 8; }